 A major contributing factor to Vermont's respected debt management is the work of the Capital Debt Affordability Advisory Committee (CDAAC).
-The CDAAC completes an annual review of the size and affordability of the State tax-supported general obligation debt, and submits to the Governor and to the General Assembly an estimate of the maximum amount of new long-term general obligation debt that prudently may be authorized for the next fiscal year.
+The CDAAC completes an annual review of the size and affordability of the State tax-supported general obligation debt, and submits to the Governor and to the General Assembly a recommendation of the maximum amount of new long-term general obligation debt that prudently may be authorized over the next two fiscal years.
 The estimate of the committee is advisory, but historically has been adopted by the State as a bonding limit.
 This legislative adherence to CDAAC recommendations is a major factor in the investment community's recognition of Vermont as a highly disciplined state in financial affairs.
-The CDAAC is made up of four ex officio members and one appointee of the Governor.
+The CDAAC is made up of four ex officio members, two appointees of the Governor, and one appointee of the State Treasurer.
 The State Treasurer serves as chair of the committee.

-In September 2004, the committee adopted new guidelines consistent with Vermont's stated objective of achieving and maintaining a triple-A rating from all bond agencies.
-Vermont received a triple-A rating from Moody's Investor Services in February 2007 and maintains the next highest levels with Fitch and Standard & Poor's.
-A triple-A rating is attractive for a state because it offers a lower cost of capital to the state and favorably impacts the ratings and costs of borrowing for state agencies such as the Vermont Municipal Bond Bank, Vermont Housing Finance Authority, and Vermont Student Assistance Corporation.
+Vermont currently holds a triple-A rating from Fitch, and the second highest ratings from Moody's and S&P. A triple A rating is attractive for a state because it offers a lower cost of capital to the state and favorably impacts the ratings and costs of borrowing for state agencies such as the Vermont Municipal Bond Bank, Vermont Housing Finance Authority, Vermont Economic Development Authority, and Vermont Student Assistance Corporation.
+As such, the Treasurer's Office is currently focused on working to restore the AAA rating across all rating agencies.